 The Gardens of Palazzo Venezia

 - Reserved Entrance Ticket – This ticket gives you entrance into the Venice Palace Museum, the Museum of the Risorgimento, and the panoramic elevator.

-- Combined ticket is valid for 7 days.
+- The combined ticket is valid for 7 days.

-- The standard full-price ticket is $12 and the concessional (visitors between 18 and 25) is $2.
+- The standard full-price ticket (visitors between 18 and 25).

 - Free entrance is granted on the first Sunday of the month and the free ticket is only valid for daily entrance (not 7 days).